 BDB Theological Dictionary too lists the name David under the derivations of the root dod, but also makes mention of A.H.
 Sayce's note of a sun-god named Dodo — דודה — which was worshipped in East-Jordan Israel.
 Zion, now known as the city of David, was then apparently known as the city of the god Dod.
 But where Dod went the way of the dodo, king David is eternally remembered as the beloved king.
 And this is curious for more than one reason.

 When we assume that the Bible as we know it was grafted upon older sources but was edited to its final form at sometime during the Babylonian exile, the Psalms of David are among the oldest original texts in the Bible.
 Though certainly proud of their country, the Word of God was Israel's most defining cultural element.
-For many decades now, archeology has looked for traces of the Davidic-Solomonic empire as described in the Bible, but it simply isn't there (see What Did The Bible Writers Know & When Did They Know It? by William G. Dever).
+For many decades now, archeology has looked for traces of the Davidic-Solomonic empire as described in the Bible, but it simply isn't there (see for instance the book What Did The Bible Writers Know & When Did They Know It? by William G. Dever).
 Perhaps the greatness of David and Solomon was in their contributions to language, and especially written language (see our article on the name Exodus for a more elaborate discussion of this).

 But whatever the reason, Israel's identity of a Kingdom is associated with a king whose name is not a regular Hebrew word, but which is spelled identical to the word for Beloved, and pronounced completely different.